Overview

 Reaction

 Diamond Game was selected to be part of some of the most established, storied, and prestigious film festivals, including the San Francisco International Film Festival (SFFILM), the longest-running film festival in the Americas.
-The film was selected along with 11 other domestic and international films to compete for an SFFILM Golden Gate Award (GGA) in the Youth Works category, which is among the most significant honors for emerging global film artists in the United States.
+Before the festival was canceled that year because of the COVID-19 pandemic, the film was selected along with 11 other domestic and international films to compete for an SFFILM Golden Gate Award (GGA) in the Youth Works category, which is among the most significant honors for emerging global film artists in the United States.

 The film was selected as the Best High School Film in the 2020 American Pavilion Emerging Filmmaker Showcase, which showcases the works of next generation filmmakers in the Roger Ebert Conference Center at The American Pavilion at the Cannes Film Festival.